regalski/Wayne-State-TDA/README.md

 plot_loops(loops = list(data[[1]]$cycleLocation[[4775]]),data=acc)
 ```

-If we see, as with this grape, that it is likely part of a stable vine we can find the vine that spans all time slices.
+If we see, as with this grape, that it is likely part of a stable vine accross all timeslices we can use *vinehunter* to collect the homology class in each time slice that is closest.
 Here is a look at the first six in this vine.

 ``` r
 loops<-vinehunter_primitive(4775,diags = data[1:6])